Transportation & Infrastructure Guide in Anguilla

 Public Transport

-1.0/10No public transport systems exist, including no buses, metro, or rail.
-Mobility relies on private cars, taxis, rentals, ferries, bicycles, mopeds, or walking due to the island's small size and low population density.[1]
+1.0/10No public transport systems exist—no buses, metro, or rail.
+Mobility relies on private cars, taxis, rentals, ferries, bicycles, mopeds, or walking due to the island's small size and low population density.
+Informal 'jitneys' (minivans) occasionally serve as shared taxis on routes.

 Road Infrastructure

 6.5/10Total 175 km roads (82 km paved, 93 km unpaved), better maintained than many Caribbean islands.
 No highways; speed limits rarely exceed 30 mph with slow traffic.
-Urban roads adequate for the small scale; safety features basic but functional on flat terrain.[1]
+Urban roads adequate for small scale; basic safety features functional on flat terrain.

 Internet Speed

 5.2/10Developing telecommunications infrastructure with modern amenities.
 Average fixed broadband speeds around 45 Mbps; mobile speeds ~35 Mbps.
-Fiber limited to urban areas like The Valley; rural coverage lags but improving via government regulation.[7]
+Suitable for island needs but lags behind global leaders.

 Airport Connectivity

 4.2/102 airports total, 1 major: Clayton J. Lloyd International (AXA) near The Valley.
-No hub status; daily flights to Antigua, St. Maarten, Puerto Rico, St. Thomas for connections.
-Serves commercial/private planes; recent upgrades enhance experience.[5][8]
+No hub status; daily flights to Antigua, St. Maarten, Puerto Rico, St. Thomas for connections to wider networks.
+Serves commercial/private planes; recent upgrades improve regional access.

 Transportation Costs